rjhaines57/jenkins_seeds/README.md

 			sh 'git checkout 9f12d2f6c1c8ebbaa51c996cb209528d2110ab03' }
 ```
 The clone sources stage will download the repositiory and checkout a version.
 The reason for the checkout in this case is to choose a particularily bad version, removing the checkout will get the latest.
 Uncomment the "deleteDir()" to get the repository every time.
-Currently anything built with Maven will store it's repostory in the worspace directory so any invocation of deleteDir will also remove this
+Currently anything built with Maven will store it's .m2 repository in the workspace directory so any invocation of deleteDir will also remove this.

 ```
   stage('Build (Java & Javascript)') {